glycerine/cshared-osx-issue/README.md

 jaten@Jasons-MacBook-Pro:~/cshared-osx-issue$
 ~~~

 The same thing happens on fedora22 linux amd64, go1.5.1.
+And at tip 79a3b56.

 ~~~
 [jaten@buzz cshared]$ make